Encrypt data using customer-managed encryption keys (CMEK)

 Overview

-All Customer Data in an AML AI Instance is encrypted using a CMEK key when stored at rest.
-You manage the key within Cloud Key Management Service, and you control access to the key using Identity and Access Management.
+All Customer Data in an AML AI instance is encrypted at rest using a CMEK key.
+You manage the key within Cloud Key Management Service (Cloud KMS), and you control access to the key using Identity and Access Management.
 If you temporarily disable or permanently destroy the CMEK key, data encrypted with that key cannot be accessed.

 CMEK gives you control over more aspects of the lifecycle and management of your keys, but also incurs additional costs for the Cloud KMS service.